Class Procedures

 Students issued individual textbooks should cover them and bring them home.

 Since online textbook access is available, students can opt out of receiving a hard copy of the textbook with documented parental permission.
 Students can access the books through Clever.
-The chemistry book is accessible through McGraw Hill, and the APES book is accessible through Launchpad.
+The chemistry book is accessible through McGraw Hill, and the APES book is accessible through Achieve.

 CANVAS